Ona-Odwa/Ona-Odwa-Faku-Digital-Portfolio/README.md

 ## 🗣️ 1.
 Business Communication

 ### 🧾 Evidence
-- Learned how to communicate effectively in professional and academic environments.
+- Learned how to communicate effectively in professional and academic environments:
-- Practiced structured business writing, including formal emails and meeting communication.
+  Such as I am in WIL projects so  I try to commucate in a formal manner within my team members and host employer and clients we speak with.
-- Improved presentation skills through class-based and project-related activities.
+- I improved mu presentation skills through class activities.

 <p align="center">
  <img src="/docs/Bsuiness Commucication.png" alt="Bsuiness Commucication" width="300" />